GreshamLab/flow/README.md

 1. Perform gating for

-* doublets,
+* doublets
-* debris and
+* debris
+* fluorescence

-* fluorescence using an R script and save gates as .Rdata file.
+using an R script and save gates as .Rdata file.

 2. Import .Rdata file containing gates and render Rmarkdown file in order to save report of work.